suvrotica/SuvroTuitionBlog/src/lib/posts/MAFA.md

 Verily thus us, goodly we white men go,<br>
 And frack with impunity the black crust.<br>
 The rituals are rote, a boat on the money moat,<br>
-Must be safe for in white god we trust.<br>
+Safe with the white supremacist god we trust.<br>
 <br>
 Also while we are at it, taking a smelly shit,<br>
 Fuck brown, the black, and the china men.<br>
-Jesus land is only alabaster white,<br>
+Jesus land is only holy alabaster white,<br>
 Of the white, for the white, by the white, amen.<br>
 <br>
 My dick is now very stiff with tariff,<br>